svenvc/NeoUniversalBinaryJSON/README.md

 ### Note about Pharo 7 Compatibility

-For Pharo 7, you need to change the method NeoUBJSONWriter>>#writeInteger:ofSize:signed:bigEndian: so that it sends #digitAt: instead of #byteAt:
+For Pharo 7, prior to 7.0.5, you need to change the method NeoUBJSONWriter>>#writeInteger:ofSize:signed:bigEndian: so that it sends #digitAt: instead of #byteAt:

 Written and supported by Sven Van Caekenberghe.
 MIT Licensed.